NSC15/car_sales/README.md

 - If a valid option has been chosen a DataFrame will be displayed, which reads the data from the API of stock available and certain details about the cars, however if an invalid filter is entered then the program tells the user to enter a valid option (program to loop until a valid option is entered).
-Finally, the user is then prompted with the choice of viewing more cars and returning to the start (providing full navigation through the program with needing to restart the terminal)
+Finally, the user is then prompted with the choice of viewing more cars or returning to the start (providing full navigation through the program without needing to restart the whole terminal)

 - Once an entry is entered via the Staff Section, this should then be displayed in the relevant filter on this section, as the new data will be pulled through via the API